American Standard Logo

 American Standard LogoAmerican Standard Logo

 It is impossible to do without this company’s products in the modern world.
 The American Standard logo directly expresses this idea: it is confident, original, and stylish.
-At the same time, the design in which the emblem is designed is distinguished by sophistication.
+At the same time, the emblem’s design is distinguished by sophistication.
 The sliding strokes and inseparable glyphs show the sanitary ware’s high aesthetics, attractiveness, and reliability.

 American Standard: Brand overview